-115.289 Data storage, publication, and destruction Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard:

-GEO Corporate PREA Policy 5.1.2-A GEO

-Annual PREA Data Report

-115.289 (a): GEO policy 5.1.2-A ensures that data collected are securely retained for at least 10 years according to GEO policy 5.1.2-A and interview with GEO PREA coordinator.

-115.289 (b): GEO makes all aggregated sexual abuse data from all its facilities made public annually on their website at https://www,geogroup.com/prea.
+115.289 Data storage, publication, and destruction Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate PREA Policy 5.1.2-A GEO Annual PREA Data Report 115.289 (a): GEO policy 5.1.2-A ensures that data collected are securely retained for at least 10 years according to GEO policy 5.1.2-A 115.289 (b): GEO makes all aggregated sexual abuse data from all its facilities made public annually on their website at https://www,geogroup.com/prea.
 A review of the website confirmed that the agency has PREA reports from 2017 until 2021 uploaded in the above website.
 115.289 (c): Before making aggregated sexual abuse data public, GEO removes all personal identifiers.
 115.289 (d): Corporate Policy: 5.1.2-A Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities ensures that data collected are securely retained for at least 10 years.

-Compliance was determined by review of three (3) Annual Reports and interviews with PREA coordinator
+Compliance was determined by review of three (3) Annual Reports and interviews with PREA coordinator.

-115.401 Frequency and scope of audits

-The following policies, directives and documentation were reviewed in formulating compliance with this standard:

-GEO policy 5.1.2-C PREA Audit Postings

-115.401 (a): GEO policy 5.1.2- require during the three-year period starting on August 20, 2013, and each three-year period thereafter, GEO's Contract Compliance Department ensures that a PREA auditor who has been certified through the Department of Justice audits each facility at least once.
-GRRC latest audit was conducted in November 2020 by a DOJ Certified auditor.
-The original audit was conducted in July 2017.
-This auditor's recertification was effective through December 2024.
+115.401 Frequency and scope of audits Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO policy 5.1.2-C PREA Audit Postings 115.401 (a): GEO policy 5.1.2- require during the three-year period starting on August 20, 2013, and each three-year period thereafter, GEO's Contract Compliance Department ensures that a PREA auditor who has been certified through the Department of Justice audits each facility at least once.
+This is the first audit of this Tampa Residential Reentry Center.

 115.401 (b): According to GEO's PREA Coordinator and the annual PREA report, during the three-year period beginning on August 20, 2013, GEO ensured that each of its facilities were audited at least once and continues to ensure that its facilities are audited every three years.
 During the last cycle many audits were scheduled, rescheduled, and postponed due to the pandemic.
 However, each facility was audited during the last 3-year cycle.
-This is the third year of this cycle.
+This is the first year of this cycle.
 According to GEO coordinator all facilities are scheduled to be audited during this cycle.

-115.401 (h): During the audit, I was allowed access to all areas of GRRC Residential Reentry Center.
+115.401 (h): During the audit, I was allowed access to all areas of TRRC Residential Reentry Center.
 I was allowed to visit areas throughout the facility during the official tour and additional visits to different areas of the facility while interviewing and observing camera locations.